kristynrb/Users-message-app/README.md

 x Add a field on the message model for an org.

-When making public messages, assign the org to the message.
+x When making public messages, assign the org to the message.

-When doing public messages, only query for the public messages with the org name associated.
+x When doing public messages, only query for the public messages with the org name associated.

 --------------------------